How Secure Are Insurance Agency Management Systems?

 Questions to Ask:

-• When do you do updates to the system?
+- When does the company update the system?
 And how long is the downtime for this?

-• How do you ensure my data is protected from newly found vulnerabilities?
+- How does the company ensure data is protected from newly found vulnerabilities?

 6. Vendor Reputation

-Make sure you understand who is behind the company (using the Domain Registration WHOIS lookup).
+Ensure you understand who is behind the company (use the Domain Registration WHOIS lookup).
 Be sure to look them up on LinkedIn to see what their company page looks like and who works there.
-In today's age of remote work, vendors may or may not have a physical office, but their LinkedIn page can still serve as a great resource to identify a count of employees and makeup of those employees (looking especially for the product team, in the case of this blog).
+In today's age of remote work, vendors may or may not have a physical office.
+However, their LinkedIn page can still serve as an excellent resource for identifying a count of employees and the makeup of those employees (look especially for the makeup of the product team).

-Also, check out their testimonials on their website, Google, and across other review sites.
-Search through the reviews for mentions of reliability of their software as well as helpfulness of their team—the human element of software is still SO important!
+Also, check out their testimonials on their website, Google, and other review sites to gauge the relationships they have with their customers.
+Search through the reviews for mentions of the reliability of their software and the helpfulness of their team — the human element of the software is still SO important!

 Terms to Know: